 iNaturalist

 iNaturalist is more of a nature observation journal than a quick-ID tool.
 You log observations, AI suggests an initial identification, and then the wider community can confirm or correct it.
-The platform has accumulated over 100 million observations from more than 3 million users worldwide — including professional botanists, taxonomists, and researchers who specialize in narrow groups of plants.

 For casual houseplant identification, waiting for community input isn’t practical.
 But if you find something unusual outdoors, or you want the most reliable possible answer and can wait a while, iNaturalist delivers in a way that no purely algorithmic app can match.